Disclaimer

 After a protracted period of heavy nitrous use that leads to any symptoms such as brain fog or

-numbness or tingling, the essential supplements above should be continued until all symptoms
+numbness or tingling, the other three essential supplements above should be continued until all symptoms

 homocysteine test shows homocysteine levels are normal, so long as nitrous use has ended.
 Folinic